apideck-libraries/portman/examples/testsuite-fuzzing-tests/readme.md

 Portman scans the OpenAPI request body for properties that can be fuzzed.
 The **requestBody** configuration allows you to define for which fuzzing options you want to generate request variations.

-REMARK: Fuzzing is only applicable for OpenAPI request bodies of media type: "application/json"

 - **requiredFields (Boolean)** : Removes the properties & values from the request body that are marked as "required" in OpenAPI.
 - **minimumNumberFields (Boolean)** : Changes the values of the numeric fields to a lower value than the defined "minimum" property in the OpenAPI document.
 - **maximumNumberFields (Boolean)** :  Changes the value of the numeric fields to a lower value than the defined "maximum" property in the OpenAPI document.